GinoCanessa/fhir-candle/README.md

 The output of the release build can be run (from the root directory of the repo)
-* on all platforms
+* on all platforms:
 ```
 dotnet ./src/fhir-candle/bin/Release/net7.0/fhir-candle.dll
 ```
-* on Windows:
+* if you built on Windows:
 ```
 .\src\fhir-candle\bin\Release\net7.0\fhir-candle.exe
 ```
-* on Linux/MacOs:
+* if you built on Linux or MacOs:
 ```
 ./src/fhir-candle/bin/Release/net7.0/fhir-candle
 ```